The Bankrate promise

 How does credit card debt affect getting a mortgage?

-Having credit card debt in itself isn’t going to stop you from qualifying for a mortgage unless your monthly credit card payments are so high that your debt-to-income ratio is above what lenders allow.
-Banks and other mortgage lenders obtain your debt-to-income (DTI) ratio by dividing your monthly debt by your gross (pre-tax) income.
+Having credit card debt isn’t going to stop you from qualifying for a mortgage unless your monthly credit card payments are so high that your debt-to-income (DTI) ratio is above what lenders allow.
+Banks and other mortgage lenders obtain your debt-to-income ratio by dividing your monthly debt by your gross (pre-tax) income.

 There are actually two different DTI ratios a mortgage lender may consider: